Xi Jinping says China has consulted millions of citizens on its government under 'integral democracy' which Beijing says is better than the West - ExBulletin

 Xi Jinping says China has consulted millions of citizens on its government under ‘integral democracy’ which Beijing says is better than the West

-Xi Jinpingsaid Chinasurveyed millions of people to find out their opinion of his government and future leaders.
+Xi Jinping said China has polled millions of people to find out their opinion of his government and future leadership.

 Chinese President Xi Jinping announced on Sunday that China has conducted a nationwide campaign that gathered public opinion on what the country’s top leadership should look like in the next five years.